lovette/pwee/README.md

 * `scope` - Scope controls the lifetime of variable.
 The scope can be request or executor.
   If the variable has request scope the value of the variable will be reset for each request.
 This is the default scope.
 The more interesting scope is executor.
-  This scope allows the variable to retain it's value across multiple requests.
+  This scope allows the variable to retain its value across multiple requests.
   This behavior is greatly dependent on how PHP is invoked.
 For example, if you use Apache with mod_php each individual Apache process is considered an executor.
 Requests handled by each executor will be able to access and modify the